 But the industry still made billions, as there were tons of albums everyone wanted to own.

-Rupert Neve had founded Neve Electronics in 1961, and he had built a transistor-based mixing console with an equalizer for Phillips Records Ltd, but it was only in the late 1960s and early 1970s that his larger consoles were adopted by recording studios.
+Rupert Neve had founded Neve Electronics in 1961, and he had already built a transistor-based mixing console with an equalizer for Phillips Records at that time, but it was only in the late 1960s and early 1970s that his larger consoles were adopted by recording studios.

 Automated Processes Inc. (aka API) was founded in 1968 by Saul Walker and Lou Lindauer, and in 1969 they started producing new modular mixing console designs.
 By 1974, API consoles and modules had achieved considerable popularity in professional recording studios.
 Their modular design remains highly popular even today, in form of the API 500 series rack system.